DOSull/Spatial-Analysis-and-Modelling/README.md

-#### GISC 422 T1 2020
+#### GISC 422 T1 2021
 # GISC 422 Spatial Analysis and Modelling
 This class introduces key concepts and methods of spatial analysis.
-Practical deployment in the `R` statistical analysis software package is emphasised, although other tools will be surveyed.
+Practical deployment in the *R* statistical analysis software package is emphasised, although other tools will be surveyed.

-# Important!
-**The COVID-19 crisis means that all details are subject to change at any time.
-Keep close tabs on this page, and on information posted to Blackboard for changes to schedules, etc.**

-## Link to zoom meetings of this class
-You will find the zoom link for this class on [Blackboard](https://blackboard.vuw.ac.nz/webapps/blackboard/content/listContentEditable.jsp?course_id=_106345_1&crosscoursenavrequest=true&content_id=_2641859_1&crosscoursenavrequest=true).

-## Link to lecture videos
+## Link to related video content
+Some (but not all) of last year's lectures were recorded during the 2020 March-May lockdown.
+Many of these videos provide useful coverage of the course material, which you may find helpful:

 [https://southosullivan.com/gisc422/videos/](https://southosullivan.com/gisc422/videos/)

 ## Important dates
 Item | Dates
  -: | :-
-Trimester | 2 March to 26 June 2020
+Trimester | 22 February to 19 June 2021
-Teaching period | 2 March to 26 June 2020
+Teaching period | 22 February to 28 May 2021
-University shutdown | 24 March to 27 April2020
-Mid-trimester break | NA
+Mid-trimester break | 5 April to 16 April 2021
-Last assessment item due (in this class) | 19 June 2020 Study period | NA
+Last assessment item due (in this class) | **TBD** Study period | NA
 Examination period | NA
 Withdrawal dates | See [Course additions and withdrawals](www.victoria.ac.nz/home/admisenrol/payments/withdrawalsrefunds)